 The focus in CIM 2040 2.0 will be on truck freight, including how truck freight interacts with air, rail, and pipeline freight.
 Freight planning may be expanded to other modes in the future.
 Freight issues are discussed in Communities in Motion 2040 (CIM 2040; the current long-range transportation plan) in Chapter 5.

 The purpose of COMPASS freight planning is to enhance freight movement and the region’s transportation system to serve urban deliveries, rural economies, and global connections.
 Freight data collection and analysis, and a better understanding of the impact of freight in the region, will provide the foundation for the freight component of CIM 2040 2.0 and drive better decision-making for transportation improvements.

 In March 2015, COMPASS received a $225,000 implementation assistance grant under the Second Strategic Highway Research Program (SHRP2) as a “Lead Adopter” in two areas: freight considerations and performance measures.
 Learn more about the performance measures aspect of this grant here.

 COMPASS used SHRP2 grant funds to collect vehicle classification counts at over 70 locations on key corridors.
 This data collection was completed in November 2015 and will feed into the freight component of CIM 2040 2.0.
 An additional freight study will be conducted in 2017 (below).

 2017 Freight Study

-The 2017 freight study will inform the complition of freight component for CIM 2040 2.0.
-The study will build on the SHRP2 data, the agricultural freight study (see below), and the input from the Freight Advisory Workgroup on regional freight priorities.
+The 2017 freight study builds on the SHRP2 data, the agricultural freight study (see below), and the input from the Freight Advisory Workgroup on regional freight priorities.

 2015 Agricultural Freight Study